RunoLight/Asteroid-Unity/README.md

 The spaceship is equipped with two types of weapons:

 * Bullets: When bullets hit an asteroid, the asteroid breaks into smaller, faster-moving fragments.
 Bullets can also destroy these fragments and UFO.
 Disappear when destroys anything.
+  * Bullet views are using <b>Object Pool</b> to save resources on create-destroy operations.
 * Laser: The laser destroys all objects it collide with.
 The player has a limited number of laser shots, which replenish over time.

 ### Game Mechanics